 Skaliekop, Chenin Blanc, Swartland, 2021

-The Skaliekop (Shale-Hill) vines were planted in 1985 in very shallow shale soils in the Paardeberg, an anomaly in this granite-rich region.
+These vines were planted in 1985 in very shallow shale soils in the Paardeberg, being an anomaly as the mountain is granite driven.
+“These soils prove why our region is known for wheat farms as it remains a difficult soil for vineyards in a warm region, dryland-farming context.”
 A small tractor road divides the Plat’bos and Skaliekop vineyards.
-Skaliekop was harvested mid-February in two tranches.
+Skaliekop was harvested mid/end February over three picking dates.
 The wines of the different pickings were aged separately, before blending and then bottling at the end of the year.
-Sparkling, clear-cut zippy citrus fruits and white fruits, the 2022 has an impactful feel with a firm stony edge.
-Wonderfully pure and mineral, it should age with style.
-Old Vine Project certified.
-2,500bts were produced.
+A more citrus-driven style, so linear and mineral, buzzing with lime-leaf, apples, and lemony freshness, this is an absolutely delicious, mouthwatering Chenin Blanc.
+2,200bts were produced.

 critic reviews